How to Look at and Get Copies of Sealed Adoption Records

 Objecting to a petition to open a court adoption record

-If you were served with a petition to open a court adoption record and wish to object, you may file an objection using the form below.
+If you were served with a petition to open a court adoption record and want to object, you can file an objection using the form below.
 The court may schedule a hearing to consider your objection.
 The court will send you notice of the date and time for the hearing.
 The court may also make a decision without a hearing, based on the petition and your objection.

 Forms